 In this Article

-This Excel Tutorial demonstrates how to use the Excel UPPER Function in Excel to convert text to upper case, with formula examples.
+This tutorial demonstrates how to use the Excel UPPER Function in Excel to convert text to upper case.

 The UPPER Function Converts entire text string to upper case.